bsehgol/devicetodatabase/index.md

 ![plantilluminance](plantilluminance.jpg)

+This was a great exercise in transferring data over MQTT from sensors to the server.
+I am looking forward to manipulate this data and visualize it in the coming weeks in class.

-To read the code I have used for this project please go to my [Github Repository](https://github.com/bsehgol/devicetodatabase/blob/master/soilmonitor/soilmonitor.ino)
+To view the code I have used for this project please go to my [Github Repository](https://github.com/bsehgol/devicetodatabase/blob/master/soilmonitor/soilmonitor.ino)